-Option 2 - Transfers from a OnePath superannuation product
+Option 2 - Internal rollover from a OnePath superannuation product

-Internal transfers may be allowed from superannuation interests you hold from the following products which all sit within the OnePath MasterFund:
+Internal rollovers may be allowed from superannuation interests you hold from the following products which all sit within the OnePath MasterFund:

+- OneAnswer Frontier Personal Super

 - OneAnswer Personal Super

 - ANZ OneAnswer Personal Super

 - OptiMix Superannuation.

-Members will be required to complete a transfer authority which directs the Trustee of the OnePath MasterFund to transfer money out of the nominated account as and when due on a yearly basis.
-This direction will be a standing order and will apply to the first and all subsequent transfers, until such time as the member withdraws it in writing (and nominates some other method of payment or cancels the policy).
+Members will be required to complete a rollover authority which directs the Trustee of the OnePath MasterFund to rollover money from the nominated account as and when due.
+This direction will be a standing order and will apply to the first and all subsequent rollovers, until such time as the member withdraws it in writing (and nominates some other method of payment or cancels the policy).